Aeroclub Manitoba Airfield

-Aeroclub Manitoba or Ciudad Cuauhtémoc Airfield is a small private airport operated by Aero Club Manitoba S.A. de C.V. and is located 28 kilometers (17 milles) north of Ciudad Cuauhtémoc, Chihuahua.
+Aeroclub Manitoba or Ciudad Cuauhtémoc Airfield (AFAC: AMT) is a small private airport operated by Aero Club Manitoba S.A. de C.V. and is located 28 kilometers (17 milles) north of Ciudad Cuauhtémoc, Chihuahua.
 It has 5,413 feet long by 57 feet wide runway, a 176,528 sq ft platform, 2 taxiways and hangars.
 Currently it is only used for general aviation purposes and is the headquarter of the Manitoba Aviation School.